rodneyshupe/Cookbook/Recipes/Entrees/Seafood/LemonHerbCodFilletsWithCrispyGarlicPotatoes.rst

    Toss potatoes, melted butter, garlic, minced thyme, 1/2 teaspoon salt, and 1/4 teaspoon pepper together in bowl.
 2. Shingle potatoes into four 6 by 4-inch rectangular piles in parchment paper-lined rimmed baking sheet.
-Roast potatoes until spotty brown and just tender, 30 to 35 minutes, rotating sheet halfway through roasting.
+Roast until spotty brown and just tender, 30 to 35 minutes, rotating sheet halfway through.
 3. Pat cod dry with paper towels and season with salt and pepper.
 Lay 1 cod fillet, skinned side down, on top of each potato pile and top evenly with butter pieces, thyme sprigs, and lemon slices.
 Bake until cod flakes apart when gently prodded with paring knife and registers 140F, about 15 minutes.
-4. To serve, slide spatula underneath potatoes and cod and gently transfer to individual plates.
+4. Slide spatula underneath potatoes and cod and gently transfer to individual plates.